-Code ISS-5401

-Modes of Assessment 21 EC
+Code Modes of Assessment ISS-5401 21 EC

-Period TERM 4
+Period TFRM 4

-Course Leader Georgina Gómez
+Course Leader Georgina M. Gómez

 Teaching Methods Consultations with Supervisor, a Second Examiner and

-Fellow Students
+fellow students

-Modes of Assessment Research Paper: 100%
+Modes of Assessment Research Paper (100%)

 Students will develop a Research Paper (RP) as the final requirement to complete the MA Programme.
 This course represents the individual part of the Research Paper process with the support of a supervisory team.